Project Phase Understanding its Nuances

 As a matter of fact, it is a good practice to divide the project into phases if the project team performs work that is unique to a part of the project.

-Certainly, specific needs of the project decide the number and sequence of project phases.
+Certainly, the specific needs of the project decide the number and sequence of project phases.
 It is important to realize that different phases typically have a different duration or effort.
 Moreover, the nature of work performed in a phase generally forms the basis for naming that project phase.

 Why have a project phase?